top of page

 The flags will be posted during the fest and dedicated during the commemorative ceremony.

-The flags will remain until June 29th.
+The flags will remain until the end of Juneteenth.
 Visit the Townsquare, take pictures with your family and friends and the Juneteenth flag.
 The flags are your property and may be taken home.
 You may return with your flag each year and celebrate with us.

 FLAG.jfif